maread99/beanahead/README.md

 `$ pip install beanahead`

-The only direct dependencies are `beancount` and `pandas` (`pandas` could be made optional, see [#1](https://github.com/maread99/beanahead/issues/1).
+The only direct dependencies are `beancount` and `pandas` (`pandas` could be made optional, see [#1](https://github.com/maread99/beanahead/issues/1)).

-> :information_source: The requirement is beancount v2.
+> :information_source: The `beancount` requirement is beancount v2.
 It's intended that `beanahead` will be upgraded to support beancount v3 (currently in development) when v3 is completed and published to PyPI.

 ## Really briefly, how it works

 - Expected transactions are defined on separate ledgers.
-- Newly imported entries are reconciled against expected transactions before being included to the main ledger.
-- **Beanahead does not need to touch your main ledger**.
+- Newly imported entries are reconciled against expected transactions before being included to the main ledger (**beanahead does not need to touch your main ledger**).

 ## Briefly, how it works
 - Regular Expected Transactions (electicity bill, rent, etc) are defined by including a single transaction to a dedicated beancount file, by convention 'rx_def.beancount'.
 - The `addrx` command is used to populate a Regular Expected Transactions ledger with transactions.
 This ledger, by convention 'rx.beancount', is 'included' to your main .beancount ledger.
-- ad-hoc Expected Transactions are added to the Expected Transactions ledger, by convention 'x.beancount'.
+- ad hoc Expected Transactions are added to the Expected Transactions ledger, by convention 'x.beancount'.
 This ledger is also 'included' to your main .beancount ledger.
-- The `recon` comamnd offers a cli to reconcile newly imported entries with entries on the expected transactions ledgers.
+- The `recon` comamnd offers a cli to reconcile newly imported transactions with transactions on the expected transactions ledgers.
   - Newly imported transactions are updated to reflect any missing narration, tags, meta and 'other side' postings defined on the corresponding expected transactions.
   - Reconciled expected transactions are removed from their respective ledgers.